Please read through our COVID-19 home school agreement below

 - all schools and childcare providers to continue to offer places to the priority groups – vulnerable children and children of critical workers – they have been supporting since the end of March

 from the week commencing 1st June, UK government announced that primary schools could begin a phased reopening to welcome back children in nursery, reception, year 1 and year 6

 The governing body and school leader’s stance is clear: if you are able to keep your child at home in effective household isolation you should.
 This is the safest option for your child(ren) and will help the national push to defeat the virus.

 Do not consider sending your child into school if they can be looked after at home (i.e if one parent is not a key worker or one parent is at home or is working from home)

 "We are continuing to keep you updated on the government’s response to COVID-19 (Coronavirus).

-The link below is to the Public Health England blog which is currently being updated frequently and which therefore contains the most recent advice and guidance to the public. ."
+The link below is the Public Health England blog which is currently being updated frequently and which therefore contains the most recent advice and guidance to the public."